Click here for the Full Online Text of Articles of Confederation

-By the time the Articles of was approved by Congress, six separate drafts were submitted.
-Benjamin Franklin and Silas Deane submitted drafts, and the Connecticut delegation presented the third draft.
-John Dickinson wrote the fourth draft, and it was with this version that Congress took serious deliberation.
-A fifth and then a sixth draft was written as the results of the lengthy debate on Dickinson’s original draft.
+By the time the Articles of were approved by Congress, six separate drafts had been submitted.
+Benjamin Franklin and Silas Deane both submitted drafts, and the Connecticut delegation presented the third draft.
+John Dickinson wrote the fourth draft, and it was with this version, Congress took serious deliberation.
+Finally, a fifth and then a sixth draft was written due to the lengthy debate on Dickinson’s original draft.

 What is significant about Dickinson’s draft is that he named the nation being formed as the of America.
 His version provided a congress representative from the states based on population and gave the the powers not designated to the states.